61% of Netflix Originals Have Mature Content – Few Are Family Friendly

 Reportedly Netflix is aiming to have over 1,000 original shows on the service by the end of this year.
 If we’re following the logic here, then more immoral (what they call “mature”) programs are on the horizon.
 However, in neglecting more broad audience content, the streaming site loses out on millions of potential viewers.
 A huge portion of Movieguide®’s audience once subscribed to Netflix but has since canceled their subscription.

 Like it or not, Netflix’s business model has revolutionized the industry as we know it.
 At this week’s Emmy awards, for instance, Netflix led the nominations with a whopping 112, dethroning HBO for the first time in almost two decades.
 This is the first time a streaming network beat the major broadcast and cable networks.
-Other companies like Disney and Apple are threatening to be major competition for Netflix, especially since both have claimed to produce content that’s more family friendly.Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Other companies like Disney and Apple are threatening to be major competition for Netflix, especially since both have claimed to produce content that’s more family friendly.Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!